 Somatic symptom disorder and related disorders are characterized by persistent physical symptoms that are associated with excessive or maladaptive thoughts, feelings, and behaviors in response to these symptoms and associated health concerns.
 These disorders are distressing and often impair functioning.

 Somatic symptom and related disorders include the following:

-Factitious disorder imposed on another (see also Factitious Disorder Imposed on Another): Caregivers (typically a parent) intentionally falsify or produce physical symptoms in a child.
+Factitious disorder imposed on another: Caregivers (typically a parent) intentionally falsify or produce physical symptoms in a child.
 For example, they may add blood or other substances to urine specimens to simulate a urine infection.

 Somatic symptom and related disorders are equally common among young boys and young girls but are more common among adolescent girls than adolescent boys.

-For the disorder to be diagnosed, symptoms must be distressing or interfere with daily functioning, and children must be excessively concerned about their health and/or symptoms in thoughts and actions.
+Diagnosis of somatic or a related disorders is based on criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+Generally, for one of these disorders to be diagnosed, symptoms must cause significant distress and/or interfere with daily functioning, and children must be excessively concerned about their health and/or symptoms in thoughts and actions.

 If no physical problem can be identified, doctors may use standardized mental health tests to help determine whether symptoms are due to a somatic symptom or related disorder.
 Doctors also talk to the children and family members to try to identify underlying psychologic problems or troubled family relationships.